 • The egg looking thing on our night stand is the sensor that detects the snores and activates the pillow.

 • Diffuser and essential oils (lavender, frankincense, roman chamomile and cedarwood are my faves).
-More on how we use oils here.

 Eat